mrkataei/collectData/README.md

 # Collect
-this is CI/CD samples.
-If you are have some ,share it! test2
+This project was created to collect the information you need in the form of an API and is being developed.
+If you are interested in this field, send me a request for cooperation.